spryker/spryker-docs/docs/scos/dev/back-end-development/client/implementing-a-client.md

     link: docs/scos/dev/back-end-development/client/using-and-configuring-redis-as-a-key-value-storage.html
 ---

-This article describes how to implement [Client](/docs/scos/dev/back-end-development/client/client.html) part of the Spryker Yves application layer.
+This document describes how to implement [Client](/docs/scos/dev/back-end-development/client/client.html) part of the Spryker Yves application layer.

 {% info_block infoBox %}

-See [Conceptual Overview](/docs/scos/dev/architecture/conceptual-overview.html) to learn more about the Spryker applications and their layers.
+To learn more about the Spryker applications and their layers, see [Conceptual Overview](/docs/scos/dev/architecture/conceptual-overview.html)

 {% endinfo_block %}